You Mean Everything to Me (song)

-"You Mean Everything to Me" is a song written and sung by Neil Sedaka.
+"You Mean Everything to Me" is a song co-written and sung by Neil Sedaka.

 Background

 The song bears similarity to Paul Anka's "You Are My Destiny", and has been covered by many artists in many languages including a Hebrew-language version (written by Chaim Kaynan) which was recorded by Sedaka himself.

 Chart performance

 It was released in 1960.
 It became a hit in the US reaching #17 on the US Billboard chart, and No. 2 in Canada.